Monoecious, dioecious & hermaphroditic plants: explanation and examples

 - Courgette (Cucurbita pepo convar. giromontiina)

-Some plants that were originally dioecious were chosen for monoecy, that is, selectively bred.
-This has the advantage that growers do not have to care for male plants that do not yield – only for fruiting specimens.
+Some plants that were originally dioecious were selectively bred to produce monoecious species.
+This has the advantage that growers only have to put time and effort into growing the fruiting specimens, not the male plants that do not yield.
 The common grape vine (Vitis vinifera) and true hemp (Cannabis sativa) are two examples of cultivated monoecious plants.

 Planting tips

 Monoecious plants still produce flowers, even if fertilisation is not possible.
-Therefore, if you just want to enjoy the ornamental value of beautiful flowers, there is nothing special to consider when planting monoecious plants.
-However, if you want to harvest fruit from a plant that is monoecious, then there are things that you need to find out beforehand.
-What matters is whether it is self-fertile or needs pollen from a foreign, genetically different individual to form healthy seeds.
+If you simply want to enjoy the ornamental value of beautiful flowers, there is nothing special to consider when planting monoecious plants.
+However, if you want to harvest fruit from a plant that is monoecious, then there are a few things you need to know beforehand.
+For instance, you will need to find out whether it can pollinate itself or needs pollen from a foreign, genetically different plant to form healthy seeds.

-Monoecious nuts: Chestnuts, hazelnuts and walnuts, for example, grow dichogamously – male and female flowers do not appear at the same time.
+Monoecious nuts: chestnuts, hazelnuts and walnuts, for example, grow dichogamously, i.e. male and female flowers do not appear at the same time.
 If there is no suitable pollen donor in the neighbourhood, fruit yield may be low or absent altogether as a result.

-Single-seeded vegetables: Cucurbits such as cucumber, zucchini and squash are capable of self-pollination.
-However, cross-pollination can improve fruit set.
-Corn is a cross-pollinator, so unless corn is also being grown nearby, two different varieties should be grown.
-In principle, a high diversity of varieties often has a positive effect on yield.
+Single-seeded vegetables: cucurbits such as cucumber, zucchini and squash are capable of self-pollination.
+However, cross-pollination can improve fruit sets.
+Corn is a cross-pollinator, so unless corn is also being grown nearby, those growing it will need to plant two different varieties.
+Usually a high diversity of varieties has a positive effect on yield.

-Whereas purely female and purely male flowers are formed in the case of separately sexed monoecious plants, plants that are hermaphrodites have only one type of flower – namely, hermaphroditic.
+Whereas purely female and purely male flowers are formed in the case of separately sexed monoecious plants, hermaphrodite plants have exclusively hermaphroditic flowers.
 These contain both the male and female floral organs: pistils and stamens.

-However, the fact that both organs are so close to each other does not mean that hermaphrodite flowers can self-fertilise.
-In fact, there are self-fertile and non-self-fertile hermaphroditic plants.
+However, the fact that both organs are so close to each other does not necessarily mean that hermaphrodite flowers can pollinate themselves.
+In fact, there are some hermaphroditic plants that can pollinate themselves and others that cannot.

-If the hermaphroditic individual is self-fertile, pollination often occurs when the flower is closed – or when an insect moves around the flower collecting nectar.
+If the hermaphroditic plant is capable of self-pollination, pollination often occurs when the flower is closed or when an insect moves around the flower collecting nectar.
 Pollen is then transferred to its own stigma and fertilises it.
-In many cases, however, inbreeding is avoided even in hermaphroditic plants: for example, through the sterility genes already mentioned, sometimes also in combination with so-called heterostyly.
-This is very beautiful to observe in primroses: there are flowers with short and those with long pistils, which promotes cross-fertilisation and inhibits self-fertilisation.
+However, hermaphroditic plants often avoid inbreeding too, for example through the sterility genes already mentioned or sometimes also in combination with so-called heterostyly.
+This is fascinating to observe in primroses.
+There are primrose flowers with short pistils and others with long pistils, promoting cross-fertilisation and inhibiting self-fertilisation.

-But self-fertilisation is also quite possible: this is called autogamy.
-Autogamous, that is, self-fruiting, plants can be found in many gardens.
-For example, tomatoes (Solanum lycopersicum), strawberries (Fragaria x ananassa), and most cherry varieties (Prunus spec.) are self-fertile, so they do not require a pollination partner.
+But self-pollination is also quite possible and is known as autogamy.
+Autogamous (or self-fruiting) plants can be found in many gardens.
+For example, tomatoes (Solanum lycopersicum), strawberries (Fragaria x ananassa) and most cherry varieties (Prunus spec.) are capable of pollinating themselves, so they do not require a pollination partner.

-Tip: The vast majority of plants, about 95%, are monoecious or even hermaphroditic.
-By definition, plants that are hermaphrodites are also monoecious: male and female flower organs are, after all, on the same plant.
+Tip: the vast majority of plants, about 95%, are monoecious or even hermaphroditic.
+By definition, plants that are hermaphrodites are also monoecious, as the male and female flower organs are on the same plant.

 Examples of hermaphrodite plants